www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/task-archive/2024-10-11-translate-transpile-core-code-to-other-languages.md

   in order to support some standard Java things/classes/method via name resolution without creating own wrapper interfaces and objects.
 * [ ] Translate to Dlang, as this is a different language, but has much in common with Java.
+* [ ] Translate to C, as this is a procedural language without OOP support.
 * [ ] Translate to Rust, in order to introduce lifetime management of side effects.
 * [ ] Translate to OCaml, in order to support side effect freedom, if possible.